 - US.jobs: The US National Labor Exchange has hundreds of listings available

 - Glassdoor: Look for jobs and get an inside look on the hiring company

 Tell Us Where You Find Freelance Photography Jobs!

 Photography careers can take several different path – just like any industry.
 Landing the right gig is just the thing you need to start heading in the right direction.
-I hope this list will help you do just that.
-Continue your job search on a regular basis.
-That way if a gig falls through, you can tap into your leads to land another one.
+Continue your job search on a regular basis so that you’re never depending too much on one client.
 I use time tracking to make sure that I’m not spending too much (or too little) time on the freelance quest.